Yandex Cloud

 If there are no active replicas in the cluster, this FQDN will point to the current master host.

-This means the master has failed over to the replica host.
-Failover ensures cluster availability during maintenance or if the master fails.
+This means the master has failed over to the replica.
+Automatic master failover guarantees cluster availability during maintenance or in the event of the master host failure.

 Warning